 SIBO can be challenging to diagnose.
 Symptoms may vary and can change from individual to individual, based on the types of bacteria that have infiltrated the small intestine.

-In a healthy individual, the small bowel is a relatively sterile area of the body where very few bacteria live.
-Compare that to the large intestine where beneficial bacteria called probiotics colonize to help us digest many of the foods we eat.
+In a healthy individual, the small intestine is a relatively sterile area of the body where very few bacteria live.
+Compare that to the large intestine where bacteria colonize to benefit our health in various ways.
+We co-evolved with bacteria and other microbes — as such, our health is strongly influenced by them.

 We need good gut bacteria to thrive in the large intestine, but it's when they begin creeping upward into the small bowel that problems with SIBO can arise.

-SIBO symptoms can include diarrhea, constipation, abdominal pain, gas, bloating, cramping, and in severe cases, fat malabsorption, unintentional weight loss, fatigue, and nutritional deficiencies.
+SIBO symptoms can include diarrhea, constipation, abdominal pain, gas, bloating, cramping, and in severe cases, fat malabsorption, unintentional weight loss, fatigue, brain fog, and nutritional deficiencies.

-In some cases, increased inflammation and damage to the gut lining result from this overgrowth, especially in older adults.
+In some cases, increased inflammation and damage to the gut lining result from this overgrowth.

 The symptoms you experience due to SIBO depends entirely on which types of bacteria have overrun the small intestine and how aggressively the problem is treated.
 (Andrew 2007)